javitocor/Ruby-Capstone-Project/README.md

 # Getting Started
 To get a local copy up and running follow these simple example steps.

-Clone the project unto your local machine cd into the folder, find the index.html file and open it
+Clone the project unto your local machine. cd into the folder, and run "main.rb"

 # Prerequisites
-- Get your browsers up to date
+- Get Ruby latest version.

 # Install
-- Install VSCode or any code editor you like
-- Install Node JS and nmp(most recents versions)
+- Git clone this repo and cd the to the  directory.
-- Run this command on your terminal in order to install stylelint: npm install stylelint stylelint-config-recommended --save-dev
+- Run bundle install in command line to install Nokogiri and HTTParty Gem.
+- Run ruby bin/main.rb.

 # Run tests
-- Test the css by typing the command: npx stylelint .
+- Git clone this repo and cd the to the .
-- Go to http://validator.w3.org/ , upload the index.html file to test it.

-# Deployment
-- Get an online web hosting
-- Upload all the files in the htdocs folder of your domain
+- Install rspec with gem install rspec.
-- Access your domain name in browser
+- Run rspec in Command Line.
+- 15 examples, 0 failures will be shown on the screen.

 # Author